legal resources necessary to hold negligent facilities accountable.

 A review of one incident was documented in the Incident/Accident Report dated June 1, 2017, that said the nursing staff was called "to the resident room but observed the resident on the floor with a laceration to the four had 2.0 cm long by 0.1 cm wide.
 There was no assessment/investigation completed to identify causative factors and no documentation interventions were developed to [prevent] further potential falls or minimize the potential for fall-related injuries."

 If your loved one was the victim of abuse, mistreatment or neglect while a resident at Barnes Healthcare (SFF) Nursing Home, contact the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Lonoke County victims of mistreatment living in long-term facilities including nursing homes in Lonoke.
+Our network of attorneys fights aggressively on behalf of Lonoke County victims of mistreatment living in long-term facilities including nursing homes in Lonoke.
 Our abuse and mistreatment injury attorneys represent victims injured by neglect of the nursing staff.
-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.